yiminghit/yiminghit.github.io/_pages/about.md

 Getting started
 ======
-My research is working on some of the basic questions in power systems: the power systems are integrated with large penetrations of renewable generations.
+My research is working on some of the basic questions in power systems:

+The power systems are integrated with large penetrations of renewable generations.

 1. How can data-driven methods estimate the renewable energies such as solar generations without fully labeled historical data?